NativeScript/docs-v8/tutorial-angular.md

 }
 ```

-We will the use the `FlickModel` in our `FlickService` to return our flick data.
+We will then use the `FlickModel` in our `FlickService` to return our flick data.
 Create a `services` directory inside `core` and create a new file called `flick.service.ts`.
 Open the new `flick.service.ts` and add the following:

 ```typescript
 // src/app/core/services/flick.service.ts